Zevere/Zevere-Specs/docs/web-api/v1-alpha2.md

 #### `POST /zv/users/{user_id}/lists`

-Create a new task list for current authorized user. _Requires Auth_.
+Create a new task list for current authorized user.

 - Path Parameters:
   - `user_id`: id of the user